40 Behavioral-Based Interview Questions & Answers

 - Describe a time when you had to take over the leadership role in the middle of a project.
 How did you handle it?

 - Tell me about a time when you motivated your teammate.

 - Could you tell me about a situation when you wished you’d behaved differently?
 Why?
 How did you go about that?

 - Give an example of a time when something wouldn’t have happened without you.

-It’s never about what is, but about what can be.
+It’s never about what is but about what can be.
 Nikola Tesla also worked on things that weren’t broken.
-If you face questions about motivation, speak about your accomplishments and ideas that drive you.
+If you face questions about motivation, speak about your accomplishments and the ideas that drive you.

 - Tell me about a situation when you felt accomplished.